What is it?

 Any students studying first year beginner French (French 1) are welcome to become involved as a mentee.
 Mentees are encouraged to bring to their weekly meetings with their mentors any language questions they have relating to French studies or other aspects of university life.
 They are required to complete a questionnaire at the end of the program to provide feedback on their experience.

-Any advanced level (undergraduate French 5, 6, 7, honours, masters or doctorate) student, native speaker or exchange student wanting to engage with first year students and help them adapt to university life and provide academic support in French is encouraged to apply to be a mentor.
+Any second-year (or more) advanced level student (undergraduate French 5, 7, honours, masters or doctorate), native speaker or Francophone exchange student wanting to help first year students adapt to university life and provide them with academic support in French is encouraged to apply to be a mentor.
 Mentors must be prepared to provide weekly individual support to up to two mentees (10 weeks, 10 hours) and keep a reflective learning journal of the learning and academic outcomes of their voluntary experience.

 Benefits